DorukKilic1/fablab-projects-portfolio/DoDo’s Notion Website/Microbit-Robot.md

 10) I was going to scale the caster wheel but saw that it wasn't needed so ı staright up printed it.
 11) I sticked the caster wheel and my robot together and my robot was standing upright at last.
 12) After my physical work was finished I opened up makeCode.microbit website to code the device.
+13) To enable servos on the microbit's coding website I had to go to extensions and enable servos.
-13) I coded by using blocks since I didin't have time to learn another coding language.
+14) I coded by using blocks since I didin't have time to learn another coding language.

 ***Here is an Image of My Code:***
 ![MicrobitCode](Microbit%20Robot%20Project/MicrobitCode.png)